DreamTechStudios/dreamvr-xr-unity/README.md

 with the Google Cardboard VR platform.
 At the same time, it's important to make sure that people don't use the "Google Cardboard" mark in ways that could create confusion.

-The guidelines below are designed to clarify the permitted uses of the "Google Cardboard" mark.

-**Things you can do**:

-* Use the "Google Cardboard" mark to describe or refer to apps developed with the Cardboard SDK in ways that would be considered "fair use."
-* Use the "Google Cardboard" mark to make truthful factual statements regarding the compatibility or interoperability of your app.
-For example, "This app is compatible with Google Cardboard" or "This app works with Google Cardboard."

-**Things you can't do**:

 * Don't use the "Google Cardboard" mark in a manner that implies that Google has endorsed or authorized your app or that makes your app appear to be an